nstephenh/Clarent-FE/README.md

 ## Disclaimer

-All artwork and card images © Legend Story Studios.
+All artwork and card images © Weebs of the Shore.

-Talishar.net is in no way affiliated with Legend Story Studios.
-Legend Story Studios®, Flesh and Blood™, and set names are trademarks of Legend Story Studios.
-Flesh and Blood characters, cards, logos, and art are property of [Legend Story Studios](https://legendstory.com/).
+Clarent.net is in no way affiliated with Weebs of the Shore.
+Weebs of the Shore®, Grand Archive™, and set names are trademarks of Weebs of the Shore.
+Grand Archive characters, cards, logos, and art are property of [Weebs of the Shore](https://legendstory.com/).